form3tech-oss/interview-accountapi/README.md

 - Be a client library suitable for use in another software project.
 - Implement the `Create`, `Fetch`, and `Delete` operations on the `accounts` resource.
 - Be well tested to the level you would expect in a commercial environment.
 Note that tests are expected to run against the provided fake account API.
+- Run the tests when `docker-compose up` is run - our reviewers will run `docker-compose up` and expect to see the test results in the output.
 - Be simple and concise.
-- Have tests that run from `docker-compose up` - our reviewers will run `docker-compose up` to assess if your tests pass.

 ### Should Nots